michiof/AutoMarineSI/README.md

 ## Format and Definition of Accident Data

-Cal_embedding.py reads csv file with the following format:
+The "Cal_embedding.py" requires a CSV file with historical accident data.
+This file should include the following columns:
-`“ReportID”,  "Date_accident”,  "Type_accident”,  "Title”,  "Place”,  “URL”,  "Outline”,  "Cause”`

-Please also refer "sample_of_accident-db.csv" in data folder.

-These are meaning of each columns:
-- ReportID: Unique ID for accident
+    1. "ReportID": A unique ID for each accident
-- Date_accident: Date of the accident
+    2. "Date_accident": The date of the accident
-- Type_accident: Type of the accident
+    3. "Type_accident": The type of the accident
-- Title: Title of the accident report or Name of the accident
+    4. "Title": The title of the accident report or name of the accident
-- Place: Place of the accident
+    5. "Place": The location of the accident
-- URL: Download URL for the accident report
+    6. "URL": The download URL for the accident report
-- Outline: Outline of the accident
+    7. "Outline": An outline of the accident
-- Cause: Cause of the accident
+    8. "Cause": The cause of the accident

+Please refer to the "sample_of_accident-db.csv" file in the "data" folder for an example of the required format.

 ## Sample Data